AlfrescoArchive/acs-deployment-aws/docs/eks_cluster_remote_access.md

       groups:
         - system:masters
 ```

-* To allow external access to EKS Cluster, the AWS IAM user name and Arn is required.
-Change the mapped user above `aws-auth` configmap
+To allow external access to EKS Cluster, the AWS IAM user name and Arn is required.
+Change the mapped user above `aws-auth` configmap:
 ```
 data:
   mapRoles: |